ThibautPlg/Discord-LEGO-Bot/README.md

 ## Changelog

+- 1.2.1
+  - You can now search for multiple pieces (ex : `!part 36840 36841`)
+  - Adding the corresponding config var (`piecesMax`, default = 2)
 - 1.2.0
   - Adding logging of commands, anonymously, to get infos about most used commands to improve them in the future.
 - 1.1.0
   - Adding the !botinfo command
   - Updating the readme